 A recent study that presented the results of a survey of more than 8,000 people who used kratom indicated that the common dosage to get desired effects was 5 grams of powder taken up to three times a day.
 According to the results of this study:

 - Low-to-moderate doses of 1 gram to 5 grams result in increased focus and energy.

 - High doses of kratom between 5 grams to 15 grams will produce opiate-like effects, such as pain relief and an opiate high.
 There may also be a risk of side effects.

 - Doses greater than 15 grams produce significant sedation and an increased risk of side effects.

 Many use the substance daily to treat issues with depressed mood or use it several times a day, according to the survey.
 There were no formal psychiatric assessments of the participants, and their use of the substance to deal with depression is based on the subjective reports of the participants; the depression in these people is not based on a formal clinical diagnosis.

 Depressed mood represents a common and variable state in many individuals with and without psychiatric diagnoses.
 There is quite a difference in the type, number, and intensity of the symptoms in a person with a formal diagnosis of major depressive disorder and a person who is experiencing the normal ups and downs of life.

 Kratom users reported that the effects usually begin within 5 to 10 minutes after taking the drug and will typically last for about two hours.
 Higher doses will last longer.
-Per the survey, the most common side effects with low-to-moderate use are:

 - Dry mouth, itching, and frequent urination